Jack Willis (rugby union)

-Jack Willis (born 24 December 1996) is an English professional rugby union player, who plays as a flanker for French Top 14 club Toulouse and the England national team.
+Jack Steven Arthur Willis (born 24 December 1996) is an English professional rugby union player who plays as a flanker for Top 14 club Toulouse and the England national team.

-Career
+Club career

+Wasps: 2015–2022

 Willis played junior rugby for Reading Abbey R.F.C. before joining the Wasps Senior Academy in 2015.
 In November 2016 he made his first senior start for Wasps in an Anglo-Welsh Cup game against Sale Sharks.
 Later that month he made his Premiership debut against the same opponent.

-After an exceptional 2019/2020 season in the Gallagher Premiership Willis became the recipient of multiple awards, including:

-The "players' player of the year" award, the Premiership "Player of the Season" award, and the "Discovery of the Season" award.
+After an exceptional 2019–2020 season which saw Wasps finish runners up to Exeter Chiefs in the Premiership final, Willis was the recipient of multiple awards, including: The "players' player of the year" award, the Premiership "Player of the Season" award, and the "Discovery of the Season" award.

 Wasps entered administration on 17 October 2022 and Willis was made redundant along with all other players and coaching staff.

+Toulouse: 2022–

-On 24 November, he joined French most-successful side Toulouse in the Top 14 competition with immediate effect.
+On 24 November 2022, he joined France's most-successful club Toulouse in the Top 14 competition with immediate effect.

+On 8 December 2024, he won man of the match in the opening round of the 2024–25 Champions Cup helping his side to defeat Ulster 61–21.
+In April 2025, he won man of the match again, scoring a try in the Champions Cup Round of 16 during a 38–15 victory against Sale Sharks.
+The following week he scored a try in the quarter finals of the competition, in a 21–18 win away against Toulon at the Stade Mayol.
+In April 2025, he was nominated for Champions Cup Player of the Year 2025.
+In June 2025, he won the Top14 title again with Toulouse, scoring two tries in the final as they defeated Bordeaux Bègles 39–33 in extra time.